 - Google Groups / Slack for shared documents providing an archive of materials shared with participants.

-- Meetings with Indigenous and ethno-racial artists/arts organizations to enable project participants to develop working relationships through forums and showcases of artistic practices of Indigenous and ethno-racial artists.
+- Meetings with Indigenous and racialized artists/arts organizations to enable project participants to develop working relationships through forums and showcases of artistic practices of Indigenous and racialized artists.